 Only investors from Hong Kong, Taiwan and Macau are allowed to wholly own an international hospital in some cities in China, while investors from foreign countries are limited to less than 100 percent ownership, with the allowed amount varying by city.

-The Chinese government recently announced, however, a goal of private enterprises providing approximately 20 percent of China's healthcare services by 2015, and foreign investors would be involved in helping to reach this goal.
+The Chinese government announced, however, a goal for the private sector to provide approximately 20 percent of China's healthcare services, and foreign investors would be welcomed in helping to reach this goal.

 Already many foreign invested Shanghai international hospitals and clinics have started to serve high-wealth local Chinese who are willing to pay out of their own pocket for higher quality healthcare.

-Foreign invested hospitals and clinics are also lobbying to participate in the Chinese state health insurance system, so they can serve more middle-class Chinese citizens who would be able to partially reimburse their fees.
+Foreign invested hospitals and clinics are lobbying to participate in the state health insurance system so Chinese citizens would be able to at least partially reimburse some of their fees.